Building community in Ireland and empowering young people

 This exciting programme enables the participants to gain much more than sailing skills.
 They build strong bonds with each other by virtue of a shared experience which in many cases will go on to have a profound influence on the rest of their lives.
 The young people educate each other about their backgrounds and different cultures and together forge a new vision for their shared futures on the island of Ireland.

 In addition to creating our own integration / youth development projects, we encourage the young people we work with to get involved in wider Irish society.
-We act as a bridge providing information and making connections with the underlying aim of encouraging integration.
-Participation in our project often results in a ripple effect leading to a greater integration impact.
-Though our projects integration across other areas organically develops.
+We act as a bridge between our participants and other organisations, actively striving to disseminate information and make connections with the underlying aim of encouraging integration more widely.
+Involvement in our project often results in a ripple effect leading to a greater integration impact - we have observed that participation in other areas of social and cultural life organically develops.
 For example one of our former participants is now an active member of a local rowing club in Cork through a connection he made on board one of our voyages.
 Another has started playing soccer with a team in Dublin that he was introduced to by one of our volunteers.
 One of our trainees was appointed to the National Youth Council of Sail Training Ireland as a Youth Ambassador, a national leadership role in this sector.
 He is the only member on the Council from a non-Irish background.
 These are some exampeles of the enduring integration benefits for young people that derive from our work.

 Accountability AND RELEVANT POLICIES